BogdanCatalin-Iacob/Tetris/README.md

     -   #### Game Mechanics
         - ##### Rotation
             - Initial rotation will be selected randomly for each spawned piece
+            - If rotated tetromino overlaps another block, the rotation will be reverted so the shape appears not rotated
+            - If rotated tetromino goes beyond the bottom of the playfield, the rotation will be reverted so the shape appears not rotated
         - ##### Wall Kick
             - A wall kick happens when a player rotates a piece when no space exists in the squares where that tetromino would normally occupy after the rotation.
             To compensate,The game will move the piece one space into the opposite direction of the wall (for left wall position will move towards right and for right wall position will move towards left).